DikshitBhatta/Personalized-Sofa/README.md

-# �️ Me Sofa - Personalized AI Sofa Design Platform
+# 🛋️ Me Sofa - Personalized AI Sofa Design Platform

 **Me Sofa** is an innovative Flutter-based mobile application that revolutionizes furniture shopping by combining AI-powered personalization, 3D visualization, and professional concierge services.
 Built with Firebase, GetX state management, and cutting-edge 3D rendering technology, Me Sofa offers users a completely personalized sofa customization experience.

+> **🎨 Design Credits**: This project's initial UI design and base architecture were inspired by and forked from [Timberr - Flutter Furniture App](https://github.com/adeeteya/FlutterFurnitureApp) by [Aditya R](https://github.com/adeeteya).
+We extend our gratitude for the excellent foundation that made Me Sofa possible.

 ## 🌟 What Makes Me Sofa Special